Health & safety at work: What are your employees’ responsibilities?

 • Report any hazards, illnesses or injuries

-Now let’s break this down into more detail and look at exactly what your employees need to be doing to maintain their health and safety (and everyone else’s, too).
+Now, let's break this down into more detail and look at exactly what your employees need to be doing to protect the health and safety of themselves and those around them.

 What are employees' health & safety responsibilities?